brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 2/Ephesians 2 6 bht.md

 2. "It is as if we had been brought from the deepest hell to heaven itself."
 3. "We are thus furnished with the richest consolation.
 Of everything which we now want, we have a sure pledge and foretaste in the person of Christ."

+### Philip Schaff:
+1. "The thought of Ephesians 2:5 is carried out in detail: ‘Together’ is = ‘with Him,’ Christ, whose Resurrection and exaltation have already been set forth as the exhibition of Divine energy in accordance with which God’s power is exerted to usward who believe."
+2. "The reference, as in Ephesians 2:5, is physical and future, but at the same time spiritual and present In the heavenly places."
+3. "This does not qualify ‘in the heavenly places,’ but should be joined with the verbs.
+It brings out more fully than ‘together,’ the fact that all these saving acts are in virtue of our mystical union with Christ."

 ### Archibald T. Robertson:
 1. "In Christ Jesus.
 All the preceding turns on this phrase."
 2. "Made to sit with him.
 First aorist active indicative of συνκαθιζω, old causative verb, but in N.T. only here and Luke 22:55."